bluesky66-dev/DeviantPremint/README.md

-# Deviant Silver Pass
+# Deviants Silver Pass

 The Silver Pass NFT for Deviants preminting.

 ### Introduction
-Deviant Silver Pass is a Non Fungible Token (NFT) that grants you access to Deviant Silver Pass.
+Deviants Silver Pass is a Non Fungible Token (NFT) that grants you access to a free Deviants mint.
 * * *

 ### How to Use